13/01/16: This has now been edited and updated so as to make it a little more coherent, with a bit more detail a few less typos.

 Turning her head she relaxed a bit, "Good morning Harry," she answered back to him.

-"Thankyou," she told him, noticing he was in full Auror uniform, with three more red robed people beside him.
-"Just keep them to one at a time please."
+"Thank you," she told him, noticing he was in full Auror uniform, with three more red robed people beside him.
+"Just keep them to one at a time, please."
 She begged him, eyeing what looked like an entire Indian village riding an elephant.

 He sniffed a bit before answering, "I fell down the stairs, everyone keeps telling me not to read while coming down from the dorms, but I'd never tripped before and now I've got O.W.L.s coming up and I'll never pass now because you can't fix it can you?
 I knew as soon as I saw it it couldn't be fixed and it was hard to find me the right wand last time I'll never get another good one..."
 He continued to chatter away quite upset and nearly crying.